JeffHoover/flwdREST/README.md

 ## to run
 ./call_py2 word flwd Woof

-Should display Woof on hardware.
+"Should display Woof on hardware."